-Rodent species generally do not benefit from legal protection in the UK; only the hazel dormouse (Muscardinus avellanarius), water vole (Arvicola amphibius) and red squirrel (Sciurus vulgaris) are specifically legally protected and a licence must be applied for (from Natural England or Natural Resources Wales) before action can be taken against them.
+Rodent species generally do not benefit from legal protection in the UK; only the hazel dormouse (Muscardinus avellanarius), water vole (Arvicola amphibius) and red squirrel (Sciurus vulgaris) are specifically legally protected under the Wildlife and Countryside Act 1981.
+A licence must be applied for from Natural England or Natural Resources Wales before action can be taken against them.

-Please be aware that it is illegal to place traps, snares or poisons in an area where they may catch a fat dormouse (Glis glis).
-If you are trapping rodents using either kill or live-catch traps or rodentcide, you must therefore take precautions against the trapping or killing of any dormouse.
+Please be aware that it is illegal to place traps, snares or poisons in an area where they may catch an edible dormouse (Glis glis).
+If you are trapping rodents using either kill or live-catch traps or rodenticide, you must therefore take precautions against the trapping or killing of any dormouse.

-Similarly, traps, snares or poisons laid out for rodents pose a threat to shrew species, who are also protected from being killed or taken by these measures.

-Shrews can be live-caught and ringed/marked under a Licence issued by either Natural England or Natural Resources Wales.
+Similarly, traps or poisons laid out for rodents pose a threat to shrew species, who are also protected from being killed or taken by these measures.
+Shrews can be caught alive and marked under a licence issued by either Natural England or Natural Resources Wales.
 However, this can only be used for scientific, educational or conservation reasons and the licence conditions must be met.